digitalden3/denizyilmaz.cloud/README.md

           IndexDocument: index.html
         BucketName: digitalden.cloud
 ```
-The given code is a CloudFormation template in YAML language that creates an Amazon S3 bucket with website hosting capability.
+The given code is a CloudFormation template in YAML language that creates an S3 bucket with website hosting capability.
 The S3 bucket is configured to allow public read access and to serve index.html as the default document.
 The bucket name is set as digitalden.cloud.
 This template can be used to create an S3 bucket for hosting static websites.

-Next, you need to create an S3 bucket policy for the MyWebsite bucket resource:
+Create an S3 bucket policy for the MyWebsite bucket resource:

 ```yaml
   BucketPolicy: